Software bug: Debugging

-More typically, the first step in locating a bug is to reproduce it reliably.
-Once the bug is reproducible, the programmer may use a debugger or other tool while reproducing the error to find the point at which the program went astray.
+Typically, the first step in locating a bug is to reproduce it reliably.
+If unable to reproduce the issue, a programmer cannot find the cause of the bug and therefore cannot fix it.

-Some bugs are revealed by inputs that may be difficult for the programmer to re-create.
-One cause of the Therac-25 radiation machine deaths was a bug (specifically, a race condition) that occurred only when the machine operator very rapidly entered a treatment plan; it took days of practice to become able to do this, so the bug did not manifest in testing or when the manufacturer attempted to duplicate it.
+Some bugs are revealed by inputs that may be difficult to reproduce.
+One cause of the Therac-25 radiation machine deaths was a bug (specifically, a race condition) that occurred only when the machine operator very rapidly entered a treatment plan; it took days of practice to become able to do this, so the bug did not manifest in testing or when the manufacturer attempted to reproduce it.
 Other bugs may stop occurring whenever the setup is augmented to help find the bug, such as running the program with a debugger; these are called heisenbugs (humorously named after the Heisenberg uncertainty principle).